Virtual machine serial console for Linux

 $ export ACCESSTOKEN=($(az account get-access-token --output=json | jq .accessToken | tr -d '"')) $ export SUBSCRIPTION_ID=$(az account show --output=json | jq .id -r) $ curl "https://management.azure.com/subscriptions/$SUBSCRIPTION_ID/providers/Microsoft.SerialConsole/consoleServices/default?api-version=2018-05-01" -H "Authorization: Bearer $ACCESSTOKEN" -H "Content-Type: application/json" -H "Accept: application/json" -s | jq .properties

-To disable serial console for a subscription:
+To disable the serial console for a subscription:

 $ export ACCESSTOKEN=($(az account get-access-token --output=json | jq .accessToken | tr -d '"')) $ export SUBSCRIPTION_ID=$(az account show --output=json | jq .id -r) $ curl -X POST "https://management.azure.com/subscriptions/$SUBSCRIPTION_ID/providers/Microsoft.SerialConsole/consoleServices/default/disableConsole?api-version=2018-05-01" -H "Authorization: Bearer $ACCESSTOKEN" -H "Content-Type: application/json" -H "Accept: application/json" -s -H "Content-Length: 0"

-To enable serial console for a subscription:
+To enable the serial console for a subscription:

 $ export ACCESSTOKEN=($(az account get-access-token --output=json | jq .accessToken | tr -d '"')) $ export SUBSCRIPTION_ID=$(az account show --output=json | jq .id -r) $ curl -X POST "https://management.azure.com/subscriptions/$SUBSCRIPTION_ID/providers/Microsoft.SerialConsole/consoleServices/default/enableConsole?api-version=2018-05-01" -H "Authorization: Bearer $ACCESSTOKEN" -H "Content-Type: application/json" -H "Accept: application/json" -s -H "Content-Length: 0"

-Serial Console security
+Serial console security

 All data that is sent back and forth is encrypted on the wire.